Richmond's Drinking Water

 Source: Library of Congress, Illustrated atlas of the city of Richmond, Va.
 (1877)

-In the 1870's, Richmond expanded its water system by building the "New Reservoir" a mile west of the Marshall Reservoir, moving the raw water intake upstream, and designing New Reservoir Park (renamed Byrd Park in 1906) to surround the new reservoir.
-A granite Pump House was completed on the bank on the James River and Kanawha Canal in 1883, followed by two narrow settling basins.
-The Pump House lifted water up to the New Reservoir until 1924, and the Pump House Pavilion provided a social setting for many parties.
+In the 1870's, Richmond expanded its water system by building the "New Reservoir" a mile west of the Marshall Reservoir.
+The raw water intake was moved upstream, and New Reservoir Park (renamed Byrd Park in 1906) surrounded the new reservoir.
+The original pumping site was used to build the Hollywood Electric Plant.

 in the 1870's, the new reservoir in what became Byrd Park replaced the Marshall Reservoir